magyarkuti/linear-algebra/docs/README.md

 for the Fall semester of 2020-2021.

-The [Course Syllabus](http://web.uni-corvinus.hu/magyarkuti/LinearAlgebra-2020.pdf)  contains more detailed information.
+The [Course Syllabus](http://web.uni-corvinus.hu/magyarkuti/LinearAlgebra-2021.pdf)  contains more detailed information.
 The most important part is as follows:

 ### Important information
-* The Office Hours is in S 208/b at Monday 60 pm.
-Registration via e-mail is required not later than 7 pm of the actual day before.
+* The Office Hours is in S 208/b at Monday 5pm.
+Registration via e-mail is required not later than 7pm of the actual day before.
 * Attendance is compulsory in the classes.
 * The exact date of the Mini Quizzes are as follows:
 ```
-    Week 3: 21 September,
+    Week 3: 27 September,
-    Week 6: 12 October,
+    Week 6: 18 October,
-    Week 9: 16 November,
+    Week 9: 15 November,
-    Week 12: 7 December.
+    Week 12: 6 December.
 ```
 No reschedule or makeup of the midterm quizzes.
-* The expcted date of the Final Exam is: `16 of December, 8am.`
+* The expcted date of the Final Exam is: `21 of December, 8am.`

 ### Grading
 - You will receive 5-5 points at maximum for your 4 Mini quizzes and 30 points for the Final exam.
 Thus 50 points can be collected.
 20 points is the limit to not to fail.